lenderpanel

 Recently asked questions about conveyancing in Hertfordshire

-Despite weeks of looking the Title Certificate and documents to my house can not be found.
-The solicitors who dealt with the conveyancing in Hertfordshire 4 years ago no longer exist.
-Will I be able to sell the house?
+Despite weeks of looking the Title Certificate and documents to my home are lost.
+The conveyancers who did the conveyancing in Hertfordshire 5 years ago no longer exist.
+What are my next steps?

 Last updated